 - Employee Giving 101: A Blueprint for Modern Companies.
 Discover how your company can create a compelling employee giving policy and maximize participation in this guide.

-- Donation Matching: The Only Guide You Need to Get Started.
+- Donation Matching for Companies: Complete Program Guide.
 Want to help employees double their impact on the community?
 Explore all you need to know about donation matching here.

 - 11+ Best CSR Software for Impact, Engagement, and ROI.
 Find the right CSR software to meet your needs and goals.
 Jump-start your research with our top recommendations!

-Andy Howell is the CEO of Uncommon Giving, a Charleston-based social impact platform that helps companies engage employees in workplace giving and volunteering—think of it as “generosity-powered” employee engagement.
-Uncommon Giving provides modern, cost-effective tools for employers to live their corporate values, improve employee morale, and enhance brand reputation.
-Andy has spent the majority of his career working with SaaS companies serving the nonprofit, HR, and social impact spaces, including Blackbaud, Benevity, Benefitfocus, and Bloomerang.
-In his role today, he brings a distinct point of view to the meaningful connection between corporate social responsibility, employee engagement, and the desire to make the world a better place.
+Andy Howell is the CEO of Uncommon Giving, which provides modern, cost-effective workplace giving and volunteering tools for employers to live their corporate values, improve employee morale, and enhance brand reputation.
+Andy has years of experience working with SaaS companies serving the nonprofit, HR, and social impact spaces, including Blackbaud, Benevity, Benefitfocus, and Bloomerang.
+He has served as a featured speaker at the DisruptHR conference, and his company was recognized as one of the best tech startups in South Carolina by the Tech Tribune multiple years running.
+In his role today, he brings a distinct point of view to the meaningful connection between CSR and employee engagement.